Vicariously offers five different list types. They're all more or less inspired by set theory.

 The difference list adds the exclusive follows of a set of given users to a list.

-There's a few things that could be going on.
+There are a few things that could be going on.

-Third, the Twitter API has an undocumented limitations to how many members you can add to lists in a given day.
+Third, the Twitter API has an undocumented limitation to how many members you can add to lists in a given day.
 From what I can tell, this threshold appears to be ~3,000.
 You might hit this issue if you create a bunch of lists in succession.

 It should also be noted that the Twitter API doesn't return an error when this happens.
 Vicariously detects it by comparing the number of users expected to be added to a list to the number of users actually added to the list.
-If the delta between those 2 numbers is high enough, Vicariously assumes you're being throttled.
+If the delta between those two numbers is high enough, Vicariously assumes you're being throttled.

-That'd be me, Jake Harding
+That'd be me, Jake Harding.